|payeer card • loans • bridging finance • car finance • shopping • insurance|

 Should you have any suggestions, comments, ideas, or find any errors on this page please

-email webmaster[AT]prepaid-cards.co.za and we will get back to you as soon as possible.
+email hello[AT]prepaid-cards.co.za and we will get back to you as soon as possible.

 where to get cheap computers...Don't Buy The Newest - Computer hardware is constantly improving and for that reason buying the top-of-the-range PC, laptop or component doesn't make financial sense.
 The latest computer hardware is also the most expensive and will not hold its value.
 Rather consider less recently released hardware with the specifications to meet your requirments.

 Donations - Many people have computers and lots of people upgrade and are willing to part with their old PCs for free (or next to nothing).
 Before buying a computer try speaking to family or friends and finding out if they may have one lying around.
 It may need a re-install of the operating system, good clean or an upgrade but will definitely be cheaper than new.
 Also consider organistions like FreeCycle where people offer freecycled stuff, including computers.

 Second-Hand - Whilst it is great to be able to boast about having the newest computer, often it will be expensive and beyond what is necessary for your needs.
 There are often amazing deals available for very good computers available on 2nd hand websites and newspaper classifieds.
 Before going to the computer shop to buy a new PC, take a look online and see what is available.

 Operating Systems - Buying a computer or laptop with an operating system like Windows can add a lot onto the price tag.
 If you are capable and willing then there are many free operating systems available that will be perfect for everyday use.
 Linux is a very popular, well-supported free operating system and will save you quite a lot on your purchase.